BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Results

-Instead of analyzing the temporal distribution of retrieved documents to estimate the time scope as is in QANA's original implementation, we adapt QANA by using the TimeBERT model fine-tuned on EventTime-WithTop1Doc dataset under month granularity.
-Similar to the way of constructing EventTime-WithTop1Doc dataset, the top-1 relevant document of each question is first selected using BM25, and then its timestamp and text content are appended to the corresponding questions, which is further sent to the TimeBERT as an input.
-We then keep two time points of the top 2 probabilities predicted by TimeBERT, which are then ordered and used as "start" and "end" information of the estimated question's time scope.
-The time scope estimated in this way is then utilized for reranking documents, and finally the answers are returned by the Document Reader Module of QANA.
-In other words, in our adaptation of QANA, we only replace the step of the time scope estimation.
-We denote such modified system as QANA+TimeBERT.
-We test this system on the test set of 500 manually created implicitly time-scoped questions taken from \cite{wang2021improving}.
+Instead of analyzing the temporal distribution of retrieved documents to estimate the time scope as is in QANA's original implementation, we adapt QANA by using the BiTimeBERT fine-tuned on EventTime-WithTop1Doc under month granularity.
+Similar to the way of constructing EventTime-WithTop1Doc, the top-1 relevant document of each question is first selected using BM25, and then its timestamp and text content are appended to the corresponding questions, which are further sent to BiTimeBERT as an input.
+We then keep two time points of the top 2 probabilities predicted by BiTimeBERT, which are then ordered and used as "start" and "end" information of the estimated question's time scope.
+The estimated time scope is then utilized for reranking documents, and finally, the answers are returned by the Document Reader Module of QANA.
+In other words, in our adaptation of QANA, we only replace the step of the question's time scope estimation.
+We denote such a modified system as QANA+BiTimeBERT.
+We test this system on the test set of 500 manually created implicitly time-scoped questions published in \cite{wang2021improving}.
 As the number of the top $N$ re-ranked documents affects the final results, we also test the effect of different top $N$ values.
-As shown in Table~\ref{tab6}, QANA+TimeBERT outperforms QANA for all the different $N$ values.
-When considering the top 1 document, the new extended model achieves 6.67\% improvement on EM and 1.42\% on F1.
+As shown in Table~\ref{tab6}, QANA+BiTimeBERT outperforms QANA for all different $N$ values.
+For example, on top-1 document, the extended model has a 6.67\% improvement on EM and 1.42\% on F1.